 A family that is issued a housing voucher is responsible for finding a suitable housing unit of the family's choice where the owner agrees to rent under the program.
 This unit may include the family's present residence.
 Rental units must meet minimum standards of health and safety, as determined by the PHA.

-A housing subsidy is paid to the landlord directly by NCH on behalf of the participating family.
+A housing subsidy is paid to the landlord directly by NCHA on behalf of the participating family.
 The family then pays the difference between the actual rent charged by the landlord and the amount subsidized by the program.

 The Housing Choice Voucher Program Administrative Plan establishes guidelines for applicant eligibility and continued rental assistance.